-Table-based management domains will continue to submit and retrieve their mapping tables from the International Mapping Table coordinator manually or via some automated procedures.
-Their mapping information should be made available in DNS by the appropriate DNS authority using the same mechanism already in place for MX records: if a branch has not yet in place its own DNS server, some higher authority in the DNS tree will provide the service for it.
-A transition procedure similar to the one used to migrate from the 'hosts.txt' tables to DNS can be applied also to the deployment phase of this proposal.
+Table-based management domains will continue to publish their MCGAM rules and retrieve the mapping tables via the International Mapping Table coordinator, manually or via some automated procedures.
+Their MCGAM information can be made available also in DNS by the appropriate DNS authorities, using the same mechanism already in place for MX records: if a branch has not yet in place its own DNS server, some higher authority in the DNS tree will provide the service for it.
+A transition procedure similar to the one used to migrate from the 'hosts.txt' tables to DNS can be applied also to the deployment phase of this specification.
 An informational document describing the implementation phase and the detailed coordination procedures is expected.
-The deployment phase must also follow the directives produced by the current work on RFC1327 mapping authorities, in order to insure consistency in the mapping information itself.

-Another distributed directory service which can distribute the RFC1327 mapping information is X.500.
-The coordination, alignment and uniqueness of mapping information between DNS and $\tt X.500$ is an essential fact if it happens to have both systems in place.
+Another distributed directory service which can distribute the MCGAM information is X.500.
+Coordination with table-based domains can be obtained in an identical way as for the DNS case.

+Coordination of MCGAM information between DNS and X.500 is more complex, as it requies some kind of uploading information between the two systems.
 The ideal solution is a dynamic alignment mechanism which transparently makes the DNS mapping information available in X.500 and vice versa.
 Some work in this specific field is already being done [see Costa] which can result in a global transparent directory service, where the information is stored in DNS or in X.500, but is visible completely by any of the two systems.